taylorhummon/smoothmath/docs/source/smoothmath.rst

     An abstract base class for all expresssions.

-    See :doc:`expression` for concrete expression classes.
+    See the :doc:`expression` module for concrete expression classes.

 .. autoclass:: Point
     :members: